 It's worth remembering, though, that there is more to a service than simply how much it costs.
 Quality of service, coverage, data speeds and other factors and features all play a part in helping you determine if what you're paying your provider is worth the money.

 There are four ways into getting set up with EE PAYG.
-Mostly the same rules apply to each, but let's take a brief look a them anyway to help you determine which method is right for you.
+Mostly the same rules apply to each, but let's take a brief look at them to help you determine which method is right for you.

 Most of the countries where you can roam like home are in the EU, or are foreign territories of countries in the EU.